robertvanoverbeek/AirflowTutorial/README.md

     schedule_interval=schedule_interval
     )
 ```
-followed by a reference to this 'dag' within each task by stating 'dag=dag'.
+followed by a reference to this 'dag' within each and every task by stating 'dag=dag'.

 #### 4.4 The tasks
 In this tutorial I will not elaborate much on the tasks, because there are endless possibilities in that respect.
 In the code itself I have included some comments to accompany the tasks or our DAG.
-The code below is the first task, which is a BashOperator task.
+The code below is just the first task, which is a BashOperator task.
 It will create a dataset with a name under the variable bq_dataset_name, in case it does not already exist:
 ```
 t1_make_bq_dataset = bash_operator.BashOperator(
         task_id='make_bq_dataset',